 Some parameters may sligtly differ depending on the camera version used.
+The menu may also look different depending on the driver version you use (internal driver or DCAM driver)

 In the C4742-95 set-up dialogue box several parameters of the C4742-95 camera can be set.